Ocean At Work

 In a world of endless deadlines, social media saturation, and technology explosion, it’s easy to lose sight of the bigger picture.

-People are experiencing unprecedented levels of burnout, depression, chronic exhaustion, and other mental and physical health challenges across workplaces, universities, and even schools.
+Unprecedented levels of burnout, depression, chronic exhaustion, and other health challenges are seen across workplaces and classrooms.

-Meanwhile, organisations face increasing pressure to remain productive and innovative, knowing that failing behind in this rapidly evolving AI era could mean obsolescence.
+Meanwhile, organisations face increasing pressure to remain productive and innovative, knowing they cannot afford to fall behind in this rapidly evolving AI era.

 Alternatives to the Burnout Epidemic